adirav02/Adir-Avraham-Blog/src/content/posts/how-i-boosted-my-bench-press-from-80kg-to-145kg-in-2-years-tips-to-help-you-do-the-same.md

 cover: ../../assets/post-images/bench-press-image.jpeg
 coverAlt: How I Boosted My Bench Press from 80kg to 145kg in 2 Years - Tips to Help You Do the Same
 tags:
-  - Fat Loss
-  - Cardio
+  - Muscle Building
-  - Nutrition
+  - Strength Training
 relatedPosts:
   - is-all-this-cardio-really-necessary-for-fat-loss
+  - the-legs-workout-you-will-feel-until-next-week
 ---

 Hello guys!
 I often hear from folks in my gym who are stuck progressing in the Bench Press and wonder how I keep setting higher PRs very frequently.